 Many of the most important lessons aren’t taught in school.
 It’s critical you learn from history and act accordingly.
 It has a way of repeating itself.

-Get more tips on business and success in my books Invest For Success: Millionaire Wealth Strategies Not Taught in School, and Readi, Set, Go!
-A Simple Guide to Establishing a Successful Small Business.
+Get more tips on business and success in my books Invest For Success: Millionaire Wealth Strategies Not Taught in School, and Planting Seeds: The Children’s Guide to Entrepreneurship.